-Wikileaks’ Founder Julian Assange Says He Stands By Extradition Offer
+WikiLeaks’ Founder Julian Assange Says He Stands By Extradition Offer

 — Carol Hall (@pollypreston) January 19, 2017

-Assange was also asked about current U.S. President-elect Donald Trump who is set to be inaugurated as the 45th President of the United States tomorrow.
+Assange was also asked about current U.S. president-elect Donald Trump who is set to be inaugurated as the 45th president of the United States tomorrow.
 According to Assange, the apparent conflict underway between the Trump administration and the CIA will “lead to dissidents and sources in both camps coming forward.”

-“We’ve already seen this from the CIA side and the Obama administration with information coming out about Trump,” Assange said, referring to the ‘Trump dossier’ that was recently leaked.
+“We’ve already seen this from the CIA side and the Obama administration with information coming out about Trump,” Assange said, referring to the “Trump dossier” that was recently leaked.

 Do you think Assange will be extradited to the U.S. now that he has himself asked for it?